shreyas2711/Kaiburr/README.md

 3. Use Github secret for the repository to store DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD so that while running your workflow using Github actions, Github can directly access the protected credentials of Your Docker hub.

+4. After pushing changes to your project,go to Github actions in your repository.
+You can see the workflow of the project in jobs section.

 <br>